It will be up to the participant's home institution to decide how many credits will be awarded, but the BSE Summer School office will:

 Advanced Portfolio Management

 Students will deliver a short summary of a paper one week after the summer school finishes.
-It will consist in a critical summary of a published paper, around 3-4 pages, 1.5 spaced, font size 11.
-The critical summary will need to follow these guidelines: expose what are the main ideas of the paper, how they are addressed, strength and weakness of the paper, methodological approach, theoretical or empirical background, and suggestions for improvements).
+It will consist in a critical summary of a published paper, around 3-4 pages, 1.5-spaced, font size 11.
+The critical summary will need to follow these guidelines: expose what are the main ideas of the paper, how they are addressed, strengths and weaknesses of the paper, methodological approach, theoretical or empirical background, and suggestions for improvements).

 Students will deliver a short final project one week after the summer school finishes.
 It will consist in solving a final problem or assignment that will include the practical and empirical issues worked in class.

-For all courses except for “Econometrics of Cross-section Data with Applications” students will deliver a short final project one week after the summer school finishes.
-It will consist in solving a final problem or assignment that will include the practical and empirical issues worked in class.
-For the “Econometrics of Cross-section Data with Applications” course students will be graded on an exam that will take place during the afternoon session of the last day.
+Students will deliver a short final project one week after the summer school finishes.
+It will consist of solving a final problem that will include the practical and empirical issues worked on in class.

-No re-takes are possible.
-Students can ask for a review of the grade obtained within the following 15 days (calendar days) after the grades are published.
+No re-takes and no deadline extensions are possible.
+Students can ask for a review of the grade obtained within the following 15 days (calendar days) after the grades are sent by email.

 Academic integrity is violated with any activity that is likely to undermine the integrity essential to scholarship and research.
 It includes plagiarism, collusion, fabrication or falsification of results, and anything else that is intended to achieve credit for those committing it that they do not properly deserve.